Fusion-equivariant stability conditions and Morita duality: The closed submanifold of fusion-equivariant stability conditions

 The following criterion by Bridgeland relates stability conditions on $\cD$ and stability functions on its heart (which is abelian). \begin{proposition}[ {\cite[Proposition 5.3]{bridgeland_2007}}] To give a stability condition on $\cD$ is equivalent to giving a heart of a bounded $t$-structure $\cH$ of $\cD$ and a stability function on $\cH$ satisfying the HN property. \end{proposition}

-Bridgeland's theorem is that $\Stab(\cD)$ forms a complex manifold.
+Bridgeland shows that $\Stab(\cD)$ comes with a natural metric topology, and his main theorem is that $\Stab(\cD)$ is moreover a complex manifold.
 We remind the reader that all stability conditions were assumed to be locally-finite. \begin{theorem}[ {\cite[Theorem 1.2]{bridgeland_2007}}] The space of stability conditions on $\cD$, $\Stab(\cD)$, is a complex manifold, with the forgetful map $\cZ$ defining the local homeomorphism